-There’s little way around it: Custody battles are intense, emotionally charged affairs where both parties are endlessly scrutinized by attorneys, lawyers, and the system itself.
-It’s an expensive and grueling process, with parent-child relationships on the line and fathers in particular need to be especially cautious about what they say and do during the process.
+There’s no way around it: Child custody battles are intense, emotionally charged affairs in which both parties are relentlessly scrutinized by attorneys, lawyers, and the system itself.
+It’s an expensive and grueling process, with parent-child relationships on the line and fathers under particular pressure to watch what they say and how they behave during the process.
 The one question that usually battles the minds of divorcees at this point is: how to win a child custody battle.
-The best course of action is to try and reach an amicable, joint custody agreement with an ex; if that’s out of the question, it comes down to devising a proper strategy to protect yourself and your children during child custody.
+The best course of action is to try and reach an amicable, joint custody agreement with an ex; if that’s out of the question, fathers need to devise an appropriate strategy for protecting themselves and their kids during child custody.
 It’s a daunting prospect, certainly, but many fathers have been through it before.
-That’s why we asked several fathers who have engaged in custody battles to share us some of the best lessons they learned.
-Here’s what they told us.
+We asked dads who’ve weathered custody battles to share some of the best and hard-won lessons they learned.

 Because the opposing side is looking for any way to make you look bad, it’s critical to keep your cool, advises Kirby Ingles.
 In his experience, a judge noted in his ruling the apparent emotional reaction of each party during the legal proceedings.
 The judge didn’t say how exactly factored those into the final ruling, but Ingles says he’s sure it somehow entered into the ruling.